Jamesoc710/LA-Fires-V2/gemini-chatbot/README.md

-# LA Fire Safety Assistant
+# LA Building Codes Assistant

-A Next.js application that uses Google's Gemini AI to provide information about Los Angeles fires and fire safety.
+A Next.js application that uses Google's Gemini AI to provide information about Los Angeles Title 26 building codes.
 The application maintains context from a knowledge base and provides a conversational interface for users to ask questions.

 ## Table of Contents